mikemenaker/vue-data-table/README.md

 	 - Any sub row of child detail data
  - column
 	 - Any template for a column
+ - nodata
+	 - Slot to display if the data provided is empty

 ## Styling:
 - Selected columns have the class "active"